Modern Slavery Act

 Existing slavery and Human Trafficking policy

-that conduct matters.
+Herman Miller believes that conduct matters.
 It is important to do the right thing.
 Living with integrity and following a clear and ethical code has created a good business, a great place to work, and a trustworthy investment.
-That conduct transcends all areas of the business, including how we deal with each other internally and how we deal with customers, vendors, partners
+That conduct transcends all areas of the business, including how we deal with each other internally and how we deal with customers, vendors, partners and governments.

 Herman Miller suppliers are subject to the Supplier Code of Conduct which sets out to ensure that they share the same ethics and principles as Herman Miller.